• Skip to primary navigation

 I don’t think I’ve had anything quite like this Cajun dish.
 The rich brown roux adds a unique flavor that is achieved by a longer cooking time than a white or brown roux that you would use for gravy.

-If you love seafood, but don’t have all the ingredients for étouffée, then try some Southern shrimp and grits or this easy shrimp salad or skip the crawfish and add shrimp, chicken and sausage for a Cajon Gumbo.
+If you love seafood, but don’t have all the ingredients for étouffée, then try some Southern shrimp and grits or this easy shrimp salad or skip the crawfish and add shrimp, chicken and sausage for a Cajun Gumbo.

 Show Stopper Sides